SPH-CAP:

 Aligning Population and Public Health Sector Activities with the Provincial Framework

-Enhance alignment between community initiatives and the Framework to advance effective, coordinated, and inclusive responses to evolving public health needs.
+Enhance alignment between community initiatives and the Framework to advance effective, coordinated, and inclusive responses to evolving population health needs.

 3